acruzgarcia/OMIEData/README.md

 print(df)
 ```

-Another example to download hourly loads resulting of the daily market auction, breakdown by technologies:
+Another example to download hourly demand resulting of the daily market auction, breakdown by technologies:

 ```python
 import datetime as dt